alexlana/handsforbots/readme.md

 ### Custom commands / function calls

 It is the way we can interact with the front end.
-It is possible to navigate in a website, open an image gallery etc. You can develop a class or function and then make the back end call your command / function / method. *The class or function do not need to be integrated with the framework core*, it will be simple called.
+It is possible to navigate in a website, open an image gallery etc. You can develop a function and then make the back end call your command / function / method. *The function do not need to be integrated with the framework core*, it will be simple called.

 ### Framework folder structure